aalykiot/dune/README.md

 In a Chromium-based browser like Google Chrome or Microsoft Edge, navigate to `chrome://inspect` and select "Inspect" next to the target.

-> Unfortunately, debugging TypeScript programs in Dune is currently suboptimal due to the absence of source maps during the transpilation process to JavaScript. :(

-### VSCode
+### VS Code

-Currently, there is no extension available for Dune in VSCode.
-However, you can debug your application in VSCode, <ins>with certain limitations</ins>, by utilizing the following launch configuration:
+Currently, there is no extension available for Dune in VS Code.
+However, you can debug your application in VS Code, by utilizing the following launch configuration in `.vscode/launch.json`:

 ```json
 {